Toronto needs to speed up its electric vehicle infrastructure to meet targets, critics say

 7/2021 - SPACING TORONTO - It may be time for the province and the Ontario Energy Board to completely overhaul the traditional approach to natural gas consumption by promulgating conservation policies that provide building owners and homeowners with financial incentives to get off gas entirely instead of simply moving to high efficiency gas furnaces.

 All new Toronto buildings could soon face tighter greenhouse gas emissions targets

 7/2021 - CBC - "With a rapidly growing city, there is simply no path to net zero that doesn't require a transition to near-zero new construction," Bryan Purcell, TAF VP, told the city's Planning and Housing Committee.
 "The Toronto Green Standard is by far Toronto's most important climate policy."

 Toronto’s New Buildings Could Soon be Required to Go Greener

 7/2021 - STOREYS - Update to the Toronto Green Standard would require that all new mid-high rise buildings produce fewer carbon emissions and consume less energy.
 The update would take effect May 2022 and require a 25% drop in annual greenhouse gases and a 28% cut in energy use intensity.

 Canadians need real incentives to fuel-switch away from natural gas if we hope to achieve our climate goals

-6/2021 - Fuel switching isn’t simply about improving energy efficiency – it’s about getting off gas.
+6/2021 - THE GLOBE AND MAIL - Fuel switching isn’t simply about improving energy efficiency – it’s about getting off gas.
 For Canada to reach climate goals, we need a phase out of gas-fired electricity, greener building standards, and targeted rebates for heat pumps in retrofits and new construction.